adam-langevin9/PersonalProjects/InvestmentPortfolios/README.md

 # InvestmentPortfolios

-Program to simulates the management of investment portfolios for clients.
+Program simulates the management of investment portfolios for clients.
 This was a class project where certain design criteria was required and may not be the best solution for this problem.

 ## Structure
 Data for clients are stored as nodes in a linked list.
 Each node contains access to client name, client id, several stocks, current price for each stock[^1], purchase price for each stock[^1], percent change for each stock over some time period[^1].